makoto/osaka/events/pnyx/README.md

 # Two spaces before the hyphen, four spaces before the text. _No_ tabs allowed.
 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
-  -  "Pnyx - a hill in central Athens, the capital of Greece.
-Beginning as early as 507 BC, the Athenians gathered on the Pnyx to host their popular assemblies, thus making the hill one of the earliest and most important sites in the creation of democracy."
+  -  "About WTF: the Power of Asking"
-  -  "Pnyx Osaka Edition - DeFi.WTF"
+  -  "A modern resurrection of the Greek Pnyx (/nɪks/): a supportive space for open, inclusive, informed, and thoughtful exchanges of ideas, for the practice of the ancient art of asking the right questions to move beyond hype and arrive at knowledge."
-  -  "A community-driven discussion by contituents of the distributed society who believe in the art of asking the right questions."
+  -  "DeFi.WTF pierces through the surface of decentralized finance"
-  -  "Event will be streamed real time.
-Content transcript will be published upon permission, in English, Japanese and Chinese."
+  -  "The first of a series of WTF events, traces the emergent DeFi stack and explores its implications through in-depth conversations with the space’s main actors."

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28